laur3d/green-tea/README.md

      });

+### Filtering

+In order to have global filtering ( that will filter __ALL__ request ) just add the require filtered to the constructor like this :

+     Location = new greenTea(locationCollection, [{"country": "Italy"}]);
+            done();
+     });

+All the actions of this specific instance will be bound to the italy country.
+If you try to update a country that does has a different country, it will tell you that that document does not exist.

 ### Still to do

+* Soft Delete
 * Performance improvements
 * More query options / support for more complex stuff
 * Config file